 But in late 2010, when the words “you have multiple sclerosis” came out of her doctor’s mouth, her life changed forever.
-“It was devastating,” Ms Zorbalas said.
+“It was devastating,” Ms. Zorbalas said.
 “I had a young family to look after.
 “The doctors said that I basically had 10 years before I was in a wheelchair because the MS was so aggressive.”
-After trying a number of common MS medications for nearly four years with no success, she became so desperate she looked into travelling to Russia for a risky, unproven stem cell transplant.
-“I booked the tickets and had the date set,” Ms Zorbalas said.
+After trying a number of common MS medications for nearly four years with no success, she became so desperate she looked into traveling to Russia for a risky, unproven stem cell transplant.
+“I booked the tickets and had the date set,” Ms. Zorbalas said.
 But a new doctor and a second opinion gave her hope in the form of a stem cell trial at Sydney’s St Vincent’s hospital.

 Stem cell treatment not for all MS patients

-Dr Moore said all of the patients in the trial had failed multiple MS medications before having the invasive treatment.
+Dr. Moore said all of the patients in the trial had failed multiple MS medications before having invasive treatment.
 The treatment was most beneficial for patients with relapsing-remitting MS where symptoms come and go.
-It is the kind of MS Ms Zorbalas was diagnosed with and is the most common form of the condition.
+It is the kind of MS Ms. Zorbalas was diagnosed with and is the most common form of the condition.
 The stem cell treatment was not as successful in patients with progressive MS, another form of the illness.
-“What we now know is that we can pick the patients who are going to respond [to the treatment], that being the patients with relapsing-remitting MS,” Dr Moore said. “[And] those who are younger, who have new lesions on their MRI because they are at the most inflammatory stage of the disease.”
-The trial run by Dr Moore was carried out in a hospital environment with strict oversight of patient safety, unlike many Australian medical clinics which offer unproven and risky stem cell treatments to patients.
+“What we now know is that we can pick the patients who are going to respond [to the treatment], that being the patients with relapsing-remitting MS,” Dr. Moore said. “[And] those who are younger, who have new lesions on their MRI because they are at the most inflammatory stage of the disease.”
+The trial run by Dr. Moore was carried out in a hospital environment with strict oversight of patient safety, unlike many Australian medical clinics that offer unproven and risky stem cell treatments to patients.
 In recent years, stem cell therapy has become a booming industry, with some claiming non-peer reviewed results in MS as well as treating osteoarthritis and dementia.